Eta Carinae and the Luminous Blue Variables: Outlook

 {\it The most outstanding question for all these stars, S~Dor-type LBVs and the giant eruptions like $\eta$ Car, is still, what is the underlying origin of their instabilities?}

-\begin{acknowledgement} I am grateful for the fruitful discussions I have had with many colleagues from the massive star community and I am particularly indebted to Alex de Koter, Henny Lamers, and Rubina Kotak. \end{acknowledgement}
+\begin{acknowledgement} I am grateful for the many discussions I have had with colleagues from the massive star community and in particular to Alex de Koter, Henny Lamers, and Rubina Kotak. \end{acknowledgement}